Teaching

 Dual concentrations in Printmaking, Book Arts, Sculpture and Painting with distinction.
 Received tuition grants and travel grants for the Netherlands and Horn Island.

-Douglas Anderson School of the Arts (Visual Arts HS Diploma), Jacksonville FL, 1993
+Douglas Anderson School of the Arts (Visual Arts HS Diploma), Jacksonville, Florida, 1993

 Visual Arts program with emphasis on foundational techniques and conceptual development.